 A student must engage in a sustained project, either on or off campus, in which the student creates new knowledge.
 Results of this research or creative project should be presented in a public forum (e.g. publication, presentation, display, or performance).
-Students may satisfy this requirement by choosing ONE of the following options:
+All students must indicate their scholarly project track of choice through our online form.
+You may satisfy this requirement by choosing ONE of the following options:

 - Departmental or college honors thesis or honors capstone project

 - Scholarly project approved by a faculty committee appointed by the Dean of the Honors College.
 This experience might include an established Purdue research program (e.g. DURI); a REU (Research Experience for Undergraduates) at Purdue or elsewhere; or a project supervised by a Purdue faculty member.

 To submit your proposal for the Scholarly or Creative Project requirement, click here.